MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 After rotation, negative delays appear in the first half of the array and positive delays in the second half, with zero delay at the center.
-Note that this operation is the same as implemented by the matlab/python function ``fftshift``.
+Note that this operation is essentially the same as implemented by the matlab/python function ``fftshift``.

 Lower-Sideband Conjugation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~